 Pastor's Class: The Pastor’s Class, held during the Sunday School hour (9:45-10:45), is the first step we recommend to everyone.
 This class has a six-week curriculum that continues in perpetuity.
 In other words, after week six, we will start over again with week one.
 It will be held in the library just outside the sanctuary (see Facilities map).
 The purpose of the class will be twofold.
 First, it will provide a “next step” for our visitors who might have an interest in learning more about our church, its teachings and its pastor (and his wife).
 Second, every class will begin with an informal question and answer time designed to deal with questions that may arise during a sermon, or just common questions people have about Christianity.
 The curriculum doesn’t have to be followed sequentially, so just show up on any week.
-No signups are needed.
-Join us any Sunday, but note that there will be no Pastor’s Class in April and May, 2017.
+No signups are needed, and you can join us any Sunday.

 Adult Sunday School: This is often the next step for most people, due its convenient meeting time between our two worship services.
 These classes are designed to help people grow in their knowledge of God and in their relationships with one another.
 Check out the link above for further information and join in with one of these classes at any time.

 Small Groups: Small groups (numbering usually 6-12 people) provide a great opportunity to work out the application of your faith.
 Most groups meet in homes and focus on Bible study, personal application, and prayer for one another.